 CCTR Endowment Fund

-The VCU Center for Clinical and Translational Research and the Office of the Vice President for Health Sciences are pleased to announce the creation of the CCTR Endowment Fund that will support meritorious pilot and feasibility research.
+The VCU Center for Clinical and Translational Research's Endowment Fund supports meritorious pilot and feasibility research.

-- Under this new mechanism, designated the CCTR Endowment Fund, investigators may apply for money to support clinical and translational research that applies discoveries generated in the laboratory and preclinical studies to the development of clinical trials, seeks to understand the biological basis for clinical manifestations or enhances the adoption of best practices in the community.
+- The goal of this funding mechanism is to allow researchers to collect data that will support external funding for work that ultimately will improve patient and community health outcomes.
 Individual investigators and small groups of investigators may apply for up to $50,000 for their research, and multi-disciplinary research teams may apply for up to $130,000 to support research that involves collaborators from at least two different VCU schools.

-- If you have any questions about this new funding mechanism, please contact Pam Dillon (firstname.lastname@example.org) at the CCTR.
+- If you have any questions about this funding mechanism, please contact Pam Dillon (email@example.com) at the CCTR.
+Grant applications must be submitted electronically to firstname.lastname@example.org.
+Please see instructions and checklist link below for more information.

 Publications resulting from work supported by these funds must acknowledge VCU’s CTSA (UL1TR000058 from the National Institutes of Health's National Center for Advancing Translational Science) and the CCTR Endowment Fund of the Virginia Commonwealth University.